What are the current trends in recruitment?

 -

-The new trends in recruitment reflect a graduate jobs market that is still recovering from the effects of the pandemic and adapting to the cost of living crisis.
+The latest figures in recruitment reflect a graduate jobs market that is still recovering from the effects of the pandemic and adapting to the cost of living crisis.

 An interesting new trend that has emerged amongst graduate job seekers is the increased desire to stay in a role for a long period of time.